SpeysideHEP/spey-pyhf/docs/tutorials/utils.md

 interpreter.inject_signal('SRHMEM_mct2', [5.0, 12.0, 4.0])
 ```

-Notice that I only added 3 inputs since the `"SRHMEM_mct2"` region has only 3 bins.
+Notice that we only added 3 inputs since the `"SRHMEM_mct2"` region has only 3 bins.
 One can inject signals to as many channels as one wants, but for simplicity, we will use only one channel.
 Now we are ready to export this signal patch and compute the exclusion limit

 ```{code-cell} ipython3
 pdf_wrapper = spey.get_backend("pyhf")